IKAROS

 IKAROS (Interplanetary Kite-craft Accelerated by Radiation Of the Sun) is a Japan Aerospace Exploration Agency (JAXA) experimental spacecraft.
 The spacecraft was launched on 20 May 2010, aboard an H-IIA rocket, together with the Akatsuki (Venus Climate Orbiter) probe and four other small spacecraft.
 IKAROS is the first spacecraft to successfully demonstrate solar sail technology in interplanetary space.
+The craft's name is an allusion to the legendary Icarus (Ἴκαρος, Ikaros), who flew close to the Sun on wings made of bird-feathers and wax.

 On 8 December 2010, IKAROS flew by Venus at a distance of 80800 km, successfully completing its planned mission, and entered its extended operation phase.
+Its last transmission was received in 2015.
+The operation was terminated officially on 15 May 2025.

 Purpose

 The IKAROS probe is the world's first spacecraft to use solar sailing as the main propulsion.
-It was designed to demonstrate four key technologies (comments in parentheses refer to figure):
+It was designed to demonstrate four key technologies (comments in parentheses refer to diagram below right):